An Explanation of Federal Trucking Regulations From Attorneys Who Represent Injured People

 Importance of Upholding Federal Trucking Safety Regulations

-Trucking companies must abide by trucking regulations or they risk substantial fines and civil punishment.
-The fact is that a failure to follow the regulations can result in fines from the government, other penalties on the company and criminal sanctions in the worst cases.
+Trucking companies must abide by trucking regulations or run the risk substantial fines and civil punishment.
+The fact is that a failure to follow the regulatory controls can result in fines from the government, other penalties on the company and criminal sanctions in the worst cases.
 Truck companies and their drivers can also face lawsuits from those injured in the general public.

 A truck crash accident lawyer can assist those who have been injured in a trucking accident in researching whether any federal truck safety regulations were violated.
 It is common for those who may be rear-ended by commercial trucks to assert a cause of action based in negligence.
-The fact that a truck driver failed to maintain the proper lookout or failed to properly control his or her vehicle are violations of federal regulations in place to ensure safety driving amongst commercial truck drivers.
+The fact that a truck driver failed to maintain the proper lookout or failed to properly control his or her vehicle are violations of federal regulations enforced to ensure safe driving amongst commercial truck drivers.

 Lawsuits For Personal Injuries Stemming from Violations of Trucking Regulations

 Those who have been harmed in truck accidents likely have a cause of action against truck companies.
-It is important to get in touch with a truck accident lawyer early on in one’s case to gather evidence that will serve one’s case.
+It is crucial to contact a truck accident lawyer early on in the case to gather evidence that will support a claim for compensation.
 A lawyer who has experience handling trucking collision cases can also help you determine whether it is best to sue the truck driver or the truck company.
-If the truck driver was working as an independent contractor, then you will need to file a lawsuit against the truck driver.
-A lawyer may still see if there is a corporation that can be held legally responsible as well in a lawsuit to maximize compensation.
+If the truck driver was working as an independent contractor, you would need to file a lawsuit against the trucker.
+A lawyer may determine that the trucking corporation can be held legally responsible and add them as a defendant in the case to maximize compensation.
 If there was an employer-employee relationship between the truck driver and the truck company, then you will need to file a lawsuit against the commercial truck company.Legal Representation When People Are Injured In Chicago Truck Accidents Due To Violation of Federal Regulations

-If you have been injured in a truck accident, then you deserve to receive compensation for the injuries that you have suffered.
-You can call one of our Chicago truck accident attorneys at Rosenfeld Injury Lawyers today to schedule an initial consultation for your claim and to receive information about your claim.
+If you have been injured in a truck accident, you deserve to receive compensation for the injuries that you have suffered.
+You can call one of our Chicago truck accident attorneys at Rosenfeld Injury Lawyers today to schedule an initial consultation for your monetary claim and receive information about your legal options.
 You can move forward in your injuries with the help from Rosenfeld Injury Lawyers today.
 Contact us today!

 For additional information on semi-truck regulations: